 What are the rewards of having orthognathic surgery?

 For many patients, the most important reward of having orthognathic surgery is achieving a beautiful, healthy smile that lasts a lifetime.
-Many patients note a marked improvement in their function (ability to chew, speak, breath, etc.) and are thrilled with the improvement in their facial apperance.
+Many patients note a marked improvement in their function (ability to chew, speak, breathe, etc.) and are thrilled with the improvement in their facial apperance.